Mehermsp/Mehermsp/README.md

-- 👋 Hi, I’m @Mehermsp
+- 👋 Hi, I’m Meher Sahitya Prasad Peketi
-- 👀 I’m interested in data science
+- 👀 I’m an aspiring data scientist
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to improve my skills throuugh real-world projects
-- 📫 How to reach me ...instagram,telegram @mehermsp and email->meherpeketi1234@gmail.com
+- 📫 How to reach me ...LinkedIn: www.linkedin.com/in/meher-sahitya-prasad-peketi

 <!---
 Mehermsp/Mehermsp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.